lfr/lfr.github.io/fun/_posts/2019-12-19-advent-validation-blocks.md

 title: "\U0001F384&nbsp;ValidationBlocks&nbsp;\U0001F384"
 summary: >-
   Designing with types is awesome — and verbose.
-With ValidationBlocks, it can now rightfully be just awesome.
+With ValidationBlocks, it can now rightfully be just awesome
 image: /public/ValidationBlocks.png
 ---
 <div class="message">